BITSS/ACRE/book/docs/01-intro.md

         - Undergrad.
           thesis:    10%       30%       40%         20%         0%

-(JOEL: Please add guesstimates of level of efforts for projects that last 2 weeks, 1 month or one semester.
+(**JOEL**: Please add guesstimates of level of efforts for projects that last 2 weeks, 1 month or one semester.
 Ask Katie for a paper form 3ie on Push buttom replications (one of the authors is Sayak Khatua)

 Figure 1 depicts the suggested levels of effort for each stage of the exercise depending on the context in which you are performing this exercise.
 This process need not be chronologically linear, e.g. you can realize that the scope of their reproduction is too ambitious and then switch to a less intensive reproduction.
 Later in the exercise, you can also begin testing different specifications for robustness while also assessing the current level of reproducibility.

 ## Recording the results of the exercise

 You will be asked to record the results of your reproduction as you make progress through different stages.
 After the [scoping stage](#scoping), you will be asked to complete [a survey](https://berkeley.qualtrics.com/jfe/form/SV_8hLHNI6LGSYchEN) that records paper of choice and specific outputs to reproduce.
 As part of this step you will also be asked to write a brief (max two page) summary of the paper of choice.
 In the [assessment stage](#assessment), you should inspect all the reproduction materials (raw data, analysis data and code), draw diagrams that connect the target output (to reproduce) with all its inputs, and score the level of reproducibility.
 All this information will be recorded in a [standarized spreadsheet](ADD LINK).
 At the [improvement  stage]((#improvements)), you can record any specific improvements report any potential increase in the reported level of reproducibility in a second short survey.
 Finally, in the [robustness stage](#robust) you will record any analytical choice and possible variations of it.